sinka89/wps2_server/README.md

  - GetCapabilities type of requests (ex: type_of_requests/executeRequest.xml)
  - DescribeProcess type of requests (ex: type_of_requests/describeProcess.xml)
- - ExecuteProcess type of requests (ex: type_of_requests/executeRequest.xml)
+ - ExecuteProcess type of requests (ex: type_of_requests/executeRequestAsync.xml, type_of_requests/executeRequestSync.xml)
  - GetStatus type of requests (ex: type_of_requests/getStatus.xml)
  - GetResult type of requests (ex: type_of_requests/getResult.xml)
  - Dismiss type of requests (ex: type_of_requests/dismissProcess.xml)

+Note the difference from sync / async is only the mode attribute.
+If using async you can query for the status / result of the process using the returned uuid, with the GetStatus.xml or GetResult.xml request.
+Also on the async requests the option for Dismiss is implemented which terminates the process and silently logs the possible errors (ex: ThreadInterruptEx...)

         * Process *
         The process definition location is define statically in the WpsProcessReflectionUtil and loaded / parsed based on annotations